 Sometimes more serious dental procedures require oral surgery to remove damaged teeth, correct a misaligned bite, or prepare for an implant.
-Dr. Michael Bass strives to provide the best care possible for your oral surgery needs.
+Dr. Michael Bass and Dr. Rob Watson strive to provide the best care possible for your oral surgery needs.

-If you are looking to get a dental implant, Dr. Michael Bass will do an evaluation to determine the amount of available bone space for the implant site.
+If you are looking to get a dental implant, Dr. Michael Bass or Dr. Rob Watson will do an evaluation to determine the amount of available bone space for the implant site.
 Bone grafts or processed bone can be used to build up the area near the implant site.
 If an implant will not be used immediately to replace a tooth on the day of the extraction, processed bone can be placed in the extraction site to preserve the bone and keep it from shrinking away while waiting for a future implant.
-Dr. Bass can use growth factors centrifuged from your own blood to optimize healing and results.
+Dr. Bass or Dr. Watson can use growth factors centrifuged from your own blood to optimize healing and results.

 Wisdom Teeth Removal

-During regular dental checkups, Dr. Michael Bass will evaluate if your wisdom teeth need to be removed by a panoramic x-ray.
+During regular dental checkups, Dr. Michael Bass or Dr. Rob Watson will evaluate if your wisdom teeth need to be removed by a panoramic x-ray.
 Using this x-ray, he will see if your wisdom teeth are impacted or damaging the nearby teeth.
 It is recommended that patients get their wisdom teeth removed while they are young before the roots have fully formed or have grown near the nerves.